CompendiumLabs/gum/docs/text/group.md

 [Element](/docs/element)

-This is the `Element` class by which components are grouped together.
-It accepts a list of `Element`s and attempts to place them according to their declared properties.
+This is the **Element** class by which components are grouped together.
+It accepts a list of Elements and attempts to place them according to their declared properties.
 There are a few child properties that a group container will look for:

 - `pos` — the desired position of the center of the child's rectangle
 - `rad` ­— the desired radius of the child's rectangle (can be single number or pair)